balena-io/etcher/docs/CLI.md

 ==========

-The Etcher CLI is a command-line tool that aims to provide all the benefits of the Etcher desktop application in a way that can be ran from a terminal, or even used from a script.
+The Etcher CLI is a command-line tool that aims to provide all the benefits of the Etcher desktop application in a way that can be run from a terminal, or even used from a script.

-In fact, the Etcher desktop application is simply a wrapper around the CLI, which the place where the actual writing logic takes place.
+In fact, the Etcher desktop application is simply a wrapper around the CLI, which is the place where the actual writing logic takes place.

 Running
 -------